 While many email marketing skills and principles are transferable, it’s worth seeking a candidate with previous experience in your niche.
 Certain industries require specific marketing skills, such as promoting SaaS products.

 Freelancers tend to have experience with a diverse range of clients, but you might prefer someone who’s focused solely on your sector previously.
 The main thing is that the specialist has a proven track record of successful email marketing campaigns.
+For example, you might want to hire a SaaS copywriter to craft your emails, because a freelancer with a specific niche is more likely to understand the unique opportunities, such as subscription upsells and the importance of churn reduction.

 Ask about the hiree’s openness to new tools and technologies